Overview of summary-based search acceleration

 - Report acceleration - Uses automatically-created summaries to speed up completion times for certain kinds of reports.

-- Data model acceleration - Uses automatically-created summaries to speed up completion times for pivots.
+- Data model acceleration - Uses automatically-created summaries to speed up completion times for pivot-based reports and dashboard panels.

 - Summary indexing - Enables acceleration of searches and reports through the manual creation of separate summary indexes that exist separately from your main indexes.